conda-incubator/conda-pypi/docs/developer/testing/mock-channel-server.md

 ```

 The fixture automatically:
-1. Starts an HTTP server on port 8037
+1. Starts an HTTP server on a port automatically
 2. Serves the `tests/conda_local_channel/` directory
 3. Returns the server URL
 4. Cleans up the server after the test completes